moebrowne/Composer-Platform-Generator/README.md

 # Composer Platform Generator

-Auto generates the platform section of a composer.json from the current platform
+A little helper to automatically populate the `platform` array in a Composer JSON